 - Apache server

-- Apache with the rewrite module enabled
+- Apache con el módulo rewrite module activado.

-- PHP running as an Apache module
+- PHP ejecutado como un módulo de Apache.

-- · Nginx server
+- Nginx server

-- Nginx with PHP-FPM using FastCGI
+• Nginx with PHP-FPM using FastCGI

-By "official support", we mean that:
+Por "compatibilidad oficial" se entiende:

 - Most development and testing is performed with these configurations - Much of the installation documentation is written assuming Apache or Nginx is used - Priority on bug reports is given to Apache and Nginx users if the bug is web server specific (but those are rare).